rodbegbie/begbie-hugo/content/blog/geometry-of-software-teams.md

 Pulling these together can hopefully give you a perspective and set of tools to look at your current teams and start to see ways you can tweak structures to increase effectiveness, productivity & happiness for their members.
 And as you experiment, I hope you uncover new ways to evaluate the shapes of your teams in order to make forming and growing them in the future faster and easier.

+---
+_This article was originally posted on [LeadDev.com](https://leaddev.com/building-happy-teams/geometry-software-teams) and edited by Ellie Spencer-Failes._